 - Consider Charitable Tax Planning Techniques such as Charitable Remainder Trusts, Charitable Lead Trusts, and Gift Annuities: If you seek to provide a stream of income or reduce future estate taxes, consider one of many charitable tax planning techniques.
 Consult your estate attorney for more information.

-For more information call Sean Young at 503-540-0288 ext.
-134 or email her by clicking HERE.
+For more information call Sean Young at 971-599-5876 or email him by clicking HERE.
 It is recommended that you consult with your financial planner or estate attorney to discuss your planned giving decisions before making a significant Legacy Gift.

 |Legal Name:||Liberty House|